Dark Matter annihilation energy output and its effects on the high-z IGM: The DM Clustering

 \subsection{The halo mass function}

 We use this formalism, as presented in \cite{MoWhite}, but using the modified \cite{SMT} halo mass function and bias factor, calibrated with the GIF simulations \citep{Kauffmann}.

-We consider the overdensity $\delta(x)$ defined as $\delta(x)=\frac{\rho(x)-\overline{\rho}}{\overline{\rho}}$, and the overdensity threshold for collapse $\delta_{c}(z)$, defined as the density contrast (in the linear approximation) required for an overdensity in a certain region to already have formed a collapsed object (\cite{NFW}, equation {A14}).
+We consider the overdensity $\delta(x)$ defined as $\delta(x)=\frac{\rho(x)-\overline{\rho}}{\overline{\rho}}$, and the overdensity threshold for collapse $\delta_{c}(z)$, defined as the density contrast (in the linear approximation) required for an overdensity in a certain region to already have formed a collapsed object (\cite{NFW}, equation (A14)).
 We consider also the mass fluctuation $\sigma (R)$, defined as the standard deviation of the matter overdensity field when smoothed on a scale of size R. Finally, the dimensionless mass parameter is defined as $\nu = \frac{\delta_{c}(z)}{\sigma(R(M))}$, and it is a measurement of the mass of a collapsed region (DM halo) relative to the mass of the structures that have recently collapsed at redshift z.

 We will use the \cite{SMT} probability distribution $f(\nu)$.
-The mass fluctuation $\sigma(R)$ is computed following \cite{LaceyCole} and \cite{MoWhite}, starting from the power spectrum of matter overdensities, $P(k)$, at redshift z.
-When calculating the mass function we adopt a primordial power spectrum of the form $P(k)=Ak^{n_{s}}$, where $A$ is a normalization.
-We use the { Planck 2013 (\cite{Planck}) scalar index}, $n_{s}=0.9624$.
+The mass fluctuation $\sigma(R)$ is computed following \cite{LaceyCole} and \cite{MoWhite}, starting from the power spectrum of matter overdensities, $P(k)$, at redshift z. { The latter is computed by applying the transfer function to the primordial power spectrum.} When calculating the mass function we adopt a primordial power spectrum of the form $P(k)=Ak^{n_{s}}$, where $A$ is a normalization and $n_{s}=0.9624$ \citep{Planck}.

 The effects on the power spectrum due to the gravitational collapse of the DM on sub-horizon scales after the radiation-matter equality epoch and the Barion Acoustic Oscillations (BAOs) are encoded in the transfer function.
 We adopt the functional form given by Bardeen et al. (the BBKS transfer function), which ignores the BAOs.